 Zehlendorfer Christmas Market Ice Rink

-Visitors to this small but cosy Christmas market can skate on the 360 square metre ice rink under the colourfully lit trees of the Dorfaue.
+Visitors to this cosy Christmas market can skate on the 360 square metre ice rink under the colourfully lit trees of the Dorfaue.
 For a small snack in between, there are Christmas stalls with the usual classics like bratwurst, mulled wine and roasted almonds.

-- Eisbahn am Zehlendorfer Weihnachtsmarkt Kirchstr.
+- Eisbahn am Zehlendorfer Weihnachtsmarkt, Kirchstr.
 1, Zehlendorf details.